ibm-cloud-docs/assistant-data/backup.md

     - `DATABASE`: The store database name.
     - `USERNAME`: Postgres user ID that can access the database.
     - `PASSWORD`: The password that corresponds with the Postgres user ID.
+    - `{file-name}`: Specify a file where you want to write the downloaded data.
+Be sure to specify a backup directory in which to store the file.
+For example, `/bu/store.dump` to create a backup directory named `bu`.
+This directory will be referenced later as `$BACKUP-DIR`.

     To see more information about the `pg_dump` command, you can run this command: